AleksandarFilipov/signalbroker-lin-transceiver/README.md

 # LIN

-How to setup the LIN transceiver
+How to set up the LIN transceiver

 ## Installation

-What you need to install to be enabled to upload the project to device.

 ### Prerequisites

-Download USB-drivers for the ESP-device, choose driver depending on OS here: https://www.olimex.com/Products/IoT/ESP32/ESP32-POE/open-source-hardware
+Download USB drivers for the ESP device, choose driver depending on OS here: https://www.olimex.com/Products/IoT/ESP32/ESP32-POE/open-source-hardware

-To be enabled to upload this project to your device you need PlatformIO.
+To be able to upload this project to your device you need PlatformIO.
-You can either install it as a [CLI application](https://docs.platformio.org/en/latest/core/index.html#) but the prefferd way is to use their extension within an [IDE](https://docs.platformio.org/en/latest/integration/ide/pioide.html#).
+You can either install it as a [CLI application](https://docs.platformio.org/en/latest/core/index.html#) but the preferred way is to use their extension within an [IDE](https://docs.platformio.org/en/latest/integration/ide/pioide.html#).

 I guess that the most popular is to use VS Code so I will use it in the example below.